wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 = If you downloaded this plugin: =
 * Upload `global-admin-bar-hide-or-remove` folder to the `/wp-content/plugins/` directory
 * Activate the plugin through the 'Plugins' menu in WordPress
-* Once Activated, you can add a redirect by entering the correct information in the `Quick Page/Post Redirect` box in the edit section of a page or post
+* Once Activated, you can add access the options page from the SETTINGS menu under TOOLBAR OPTIONS
-* You can create a redirect with the 'Quick Redirects' option located in the Admin Settings menu.

 = If you install this plugin through WordPress 2.8+ plugin search interface: =
-* Click Install `Global Hide/Remove Admin Bar Plugin`
+* Click Install `Global Hide/Remove Toolbar Plugin`
 * Activate the plugin through the 'Plugins' menu in WordPress
 * Once Activated, you can add access the options page from the SETTINGS menu under TOOLBAR OPTIONS